 To treat cold sores and fever blisters:

-Yes, famciclovir can be taken as part of a herpes suppression regime to lower the risk of genital herpes or shingles outbreaks in the future.
+Yes, famciclovir can be taken daily for herpes suppression, to lower the risk of genital herpes or shingles outbreaks.

 You may be prescribed 250 mg of the medicine to be taken twice a day for 12 months.

-Suppression therapy is also advised during pregnancy to avoid viral shedding and HSV infection of the baby.
+Suppression therapy is also advised during pregnancy to avoid viral shedding and transmission of HSV infection to the baby.

 Studies have shown that famciclovir is safe when administered over a period of 1 year.
 Speak to your doctor if you plan to take famciclovir for longer than 52 weeks.

 Famvir acts rapidly if taken at the first signs of an outbreak (within 48 hours).
 You should usually notice an improvement in symptoms after 48 hours.
-But everyone is different.
 If your immune system is weak, it may take a little longer for your body to heal.

-Whether famciclovir provides the same level of efficacy if taken later than 48 hours after the initial signs of a genital herpes outbreak or the onset of shingles is not well understood.
-With infections that are left untreated, it could take longer to recover.
+Whether famciclovir provides the same level of efficacy if taken later than 48 hours after the first signs of a genital herpes outbreak or the onset of shingles is not well understood.

-Open sores and blisters usually take 2 to 4 weeks to heal fully.
+Open sores and blisters usually take 2 to 4 weeks to heal fully if untreated.

 If you’ve previously been prescribed acyclovir and are swapping to famciclovir, the dosage may appear a little different.
-Famciclovir has a much longer half-life (10x) than acyclovir which means that you may end up taking fewer pills because more of the drug is available for the body to use.
+Famciclovir has a much longer half-life (10x) than acyclovir, which means that you may end up taking fewer pills.

-Famciclovir can take longer to work during your very first HSV-1, HSV-2 or shingles infection.
+Famciclovir can take longer to work during your first HSV-1, HSV-2 or shingles infection.

 When taking the medication during recurring outbreaks, you may notice symptoms subsiding much faster.